flaviol-souza/po-233-ita/README.md

 </p></br>

 After we transform the bandpass signal to the time domain, we applied to diversify technics (Fourier and Wavelet transform, Statistical Features, Constellation Shape Features, Cyclostationarity, Zero-crossing, and S transform)) to extract the main features of the signal.
 It that result a new dataset available on dataset/transform.
+The dataset have 8000 frames (samples) with 7.192features.

 ## Build With
 * Matlab (R2020b)